GaoShanwen/pytorch-toolkit-dev/README.md

 ## Contribute

-Feel free to create a pull request if you find any bugs or want to contribute (e.g., more datasets and more network structures).
+Feel free to create a pull request if you want to contribute (e.g. networks or tricks).